-I also learned how to prepare the Omağ, vegetarian Köfte made with tomatoes, parsley, onion, a typical Antep cheese and a dried thin flat bread, which I cannot put another qualifier that is absolutely healthy and delicious.
-I also learned the preparation of the yogurt base soup, present in many of its dishes, as well as the use of Köfte baharı, a local species with which it adds flavor to its dolmas and other dishes.
+We prepared Omağ, a vegetarian Köfte made with tomatoes, parsley, onion, a typical Antep cheese and a dried flat bread.
+This was for me more than another simply dish. İt is absolutely healthy and delicious one.
+I also learned the preparation of the yogurt base soup, presented in many of its dishes, as well as the use of Köfte baharı, a local spices with which it adds flavor to its dolmas and other dishes.

 I also had the fortune to meet the places where the best food in the city is made.
 We went through many restaurants, and a lot of food.
 Everything, without exception, I can catalog as absolutely unique and delicious.

 This is how I had the opportunity to taste its famous Beyran çorba, a delicious soup made with meat and stock of lamb, rice and lots of garlic.
 I tried it as the locals eat it, at breakfast, just before the start of the working day.
 I saw the preparation of this soup, as the stock and the super-hot meats moving from one pot to the other, with an agility that only the experience can give.
 For me it was a spectacle per se.

 Although at first I was not convinced to eat it, since in my culture it is not usual to start the day with such a caloric and heavy dish, the doubt lasted me only until the soup finally arrived to the table and I began to taste it.
 I was immediately convinced and, since that moment, Beyran çorba occupied a privileged place in my list of favorite dishes of Gaziantep.